 Labour Markets; Education and Household Economics

-- A. Ferrer and Herb Emery “The Social Rate of Return to Investing in Character: An Economic Evaluation of Alberta's Immigrant Access Fund Small Loan Program” Journal of international Migration and Integration (2015), vol.16(2), pp. 205-224.
+- H. Emery and A. Ferrer (2015) “The Social Rate of Return to Investing in Character: An Economic Evaluation of Alberta's Immigrant Access Fund Small Loan Program” Journal of international Migration and Integration, vol.16(2), pp. 205-224

-- A. Ferrer and A. Adsera (2014).
+- A. Adsera and A. Ferrer (2014).
 "The myth of immigrant women as secondary workers: Evidence from Canada", American Economic Review Papers and Proceedings, 104(3)

 - A. Ferrer, G. Picot, & C. Riddell (2014).
 "Canada's Immigration Policy: Recent changes and developments", International Migration Review, 48(3), 846-867.
 (Also published as CLSRN Working Paper no. 121 and IZA discussion paper #8682)

 - A. Adsera and A. Ferrer (2014).
 "Factors influencing the fertility choices of child immigrants in Canada", Population Studies, 68(1), 65-79